Skip navigation

 Motor vehicles

-1. Where specified in the individual's employment contract, a motor vehicle may be provided in accordance with the University’s Motor Vehicle Acquisition Policy.
+1. Where specified in the individual's employment contract, a motor vehicle may be provided in accordance with the ANU Policy: Motor Vehicle Acquisition.

 Flexible working arrangements